Updated – 22/04/2019 – Monitor Azure File Sync with Azure Monitor is GA.

 Last but not least, you can use Azure Monitor.
 Azure Monitor is still work in progress, at the time of writing this article, you can view the following metrics for Azure File Sync in Azure Monitor when you select the Storage Sync Service.

-- The Bytes Synced metric shows the total size of file data transferred during sync sessions over the last 24 hours.
-Aggregated every 15 minutes.
+- The Bytes synced metric shows the total size of data transferred (upload and download).

-- The Cloud Tiering Recall metric shows the size of data recalled over the last 24 hours.
+- The Cloud tiering recall metric shows the size of data recalled.

-- The Server Heartbeat metric shows a value of 1 which indicates a heartbeat was received from the server.
+- The Server online status metric shows count of heartbeats received from the server.

 You can expect a lot of improvements and enhancements that will be added to Azure Monitor in the near future.